Duanjuphobia: when Gaëtan Bruel, president of the CNC, confuses the format and its use

 - 2 min read

-In his opening address at the 2025 La Rochelle Fiction Festival in France, Gaëtan Bruel, president of the National Center for Cinema and the Moving Image (CNC), chose to discuss the phenomenon of micro-dramas, better known in China as Duanju.
-Rather than seeing it as the emergence of a new audiovisual language, he described it as "the perfect counter-example" of what France should be championing.
-This reticence reflects a profound confusion between a format and the commercial content that accompanied its initial wave of exports.
-Judging a format based on the first series from Asia is tantamount to judging all of cinema based on its blockbusters.
+During his opening speech at the 2025 La Rochelle Fiction Festival, Gaëtan Bruel, president of the French National Center for Cinema and the Moving Image (CNC), addressed the phenomenon of micro-dramas, better known in China as duanju.
+Rather than seeing it as the emergence of a new audiovisual language, he described it as “the perfect counterexample” of what a national screen culture should defend.

-A fear of change rather than a substantive debate
+Fear of change rather than a real debate

-Duanju is neither an economic model nor a fixed aesthetic movement: it's a format, just like short films, series, or feature films.
-Ignoring or dismissing it won't prevent it from establishing itself as a social phenomenon.
-This rejection speaks volumes about the inertia of an industry struggling to confront the shifts in attention spans and viewing habits.
-Just a few months earlier, Gaëtan Bruel had already addressed the format in a fatalistic tone, referring to a "prescriptive effect from Asia" without envisioning any French counter-offensive.
+Duanju is neither an economic model nor a fixed aesthetic movement.
+It is a format, just like the short film, the series, or the feature.
+Ignoring it or dismissing it will not prevent it from becoming a social phenomenon.
+This kind of rejection says a lot about an industry that struggles to face the shifts in attention, viewing habits, and distribution.

 Article written by Guillaume Sanjorge